Hadith: Dreams Are of Three Types — From Allah, Shaytan & Nafs (Sahih Muslim 2263)

 - Leave a negative feeling — anxiety, fear, or sadness upon waking

-Response: The Prophet (PBUH) prescribed specific actions:
+The Prophet (ﷺ) prescribed these specific actions:

-- Seek refuge in Allah from Shaytan (say A'udhu billahi min al-Shaytan al-rajim)
+- Seek refuge in Allah from Shaytan — say A'udhu billahi min al-Shaytan al-rajim

-- Spit lightly to your left three times
+- Spit lightly to your left three times (dry spit, without saliva)

 - Turn to the other side